bitlogik/uniblow/docs/LinuxDev.md

 The wxPython link has to be changed for the good one that fits your ditro.
 Check [here in the list](https://extras.wxpython.org/wxPython4/extras/linux/gtk3/) for your distro.
 Also some modern Ubuntu based distros can work with the *whl* in [the ubuntu-18.04 directory](https://extras.wxpython.org/wxPython4/extras/linux/gtk3/ubuntu-18.04/).
 Because there's no *cp39* package in ubuntu-20.04, but there is one in ubuntu-18.04.

+In practice, for Ubuntu from version 21.04 and later, [this whl for 18.04-cp39](https://extras.wxpython.org/wxPython4/extras/linux/gtk3/ubuntu-18.04/wxPython-4.1.1-cp39-cp39-linux_x86_64.whl) can be used instead of the 20.04 whl.
+The systemd package might be required to be installed for libsdl2.

+For 18.04 systems, [the whl for 18.04-cp36](https://extras.wxpython.org/wxPython4/extras/linux/gtk3/ubuntu-18.04/wxPython-4.1.1-cp36-cp36m-linux_x86_64.whl) has to be used instead of the 20.04 one for the wxPython wheel.

+All the wxPython wheel binaries are provided for the AMD64 architecture.
+To run on any others CPU architecture, the wxPython has to be compiled from sources.

+In such cases, calling *pip3 install wxPython==4.1.1* will download the source archive and will attempt to build it for you.
+If you have the required compiler and dependent libraries installed, then this will be a feasible approach, although it can take some time to do the build.
+The end result will be the same as if there was a binary wheel available.
+Pip can also be told to just build the wheel and not do the install.
+This way you can reuse the wheel file for different Python environments or on other similar machines, without needing to rebuild for each one.
+[This web page](https://wxpython.org/blog/2017-08-17-builds-for-linux-with-pip/index.html) can help you in such process.

 #### Get the uniblow source
 ```